FLAMEGPU/docs/flamegpu/modelspec.rst

 There is no performance disadvantage to using a large ``bufferSize`` however it is the user's responsibility to ensure that the GPU contains enough memory to support large populations of agents.
 It is recommended that the bufferSize always be a power of two number (i.e. ``1024``, ``2048``, ``4096``, ``16384``, etc) as it will most likely be rounded to one during simulation.
 For discrete agents the bufferSize is strictly limited to only power of 2 numbers which have squarely divisible dimensions (i.e. the square of the bufferSize must be a whole number).
 If at any point in the simulation exceeds the stated ``bufferSize`` then the user will be warned at the simulation will exit.
+Care must be taken when defining the value of bufferSize.
+Any datatype which would exceed the stack limit of 2GB (calculated as bufferSize*sizeof(agent variable data type) will fail to build under windows.
+E.g. This limits the bufferSize for 4byte variables (int, float, etc) to 62.5 million.

 Each expandable aspect of an XMML agent representation in the below example is discussed within this section with the exception of agent functions, which due to their dependence of the definition of messages, are discussed later in :ref:`Defining an Agent function`.

 .. code-block:: xml